 We have food and clothing banks in each of our UK offices; food is donated to the Trussell Trust; clothing for the homeless is donated to SIFA Fireside in Birmingham and Spitalfields Crypt Trust in London.

 We have funded family sessions at allotments in Southwark Park (London) for parents and pre-school children to learn more about where food comes from and to encourage healthy eating.

 We support Free@Last, a charity helping the children and young people of Nechells, one of the most deprived areas of Birmingham, with pro bono advice, funding towards courses for young dads and workshops for young men aimed at giving them leadership and life skills to play a positive role in their community.

 Alongside practical help, we provide financial support to charities in a variety of ways.

-Our people nominate and vote for three charities of the year, one national and two local to our London and Birmingham offices, as set out in our Charity of the Year Partnership Policy.
-The chosen charities benefit from staff fundraising throughout the year and, where possible, pro bono and in kind support; to the extent that they often become lasting community partners.
+Our people nominate and vote for one national charity, as set out in our Charity of the Year Partnership Policy.
+The chosen charity benefits from staff fundraising throughout the year and, where possible, pro bono and in kind support; to the extent that they often become lasting community partners.

-Our 2019 charity of the year is The Buddy Bag Foundation.
-Previous charities of the year include Dementia UK, Young Minds, Bede House and Birmingham St Mary's Hospice, Beyond Food, Bliss, Help Harry Help Others, Dogs for the Good, KidsOut, Auditory Verbal UK, Macmillan, Alzheimer's Society, Friends of the Elderly and Make-a-Wish.
+Our 2022 charity of the year is United by 2022.
+Previous charities of the year include Cancer Research UK, The Buddy Bag Foundation, Dementia UK, Young Minds, Bede House, Birmingham St Mary's Hospice, Beyond Food, Bliss, Help Harry Help Others, Dogs for the Good, KidsOut, Auditory Verbal UK, Macmillan, Alzheimer's Society, Friends of the Elderly and Make-a-Wish.

-Our award-winning choir supports the charities of the year by raising money at concerts held throughout the year.
+Our award-winning choir supports the charity of the year by raising money at summer concerts and Christmas carol services.